back Back to all guides

 Price

-• Voyage Passes can be purchased pre-sail in the Virgin Voyages app which includes two devices.
+• Voyage Passes can be purchased in advance through the Virgin Voyages app and include two devices.

 Number of Connections:

-• Standard Sailors: You can only connect one device per sailor and purchase additional devices for a reduced rate.
+• Standard Sailors: One device included; additional devices can be added for a reduced rate.

-• Deep Blue Extras Sailors/Mega Rockstars/485c/Pre-Sail Purchase: You can connect up to two devices per sailor (e.g., tablet and phone).
+• Deep Blue Extras Sailors/485c/Pre-Sail Purchase: You can connect up to two devices per sailor (e.g., tablet and phone).

 Work from Sea Wi-Fi